-- (a) Except as otherwise provided in Section 3.1 and 3.2, the PSUs shall vest in their entirety on [ ]; provided, however, that notwithstanding the foregoing the PSUs shall be fully vested on the date the Participant (i) dies, (ii) satisfies the requirements for Retirement or (iii) experiences a Disability; provided further, that the Participant has not experienced a Termination of Service prior to each such date. - (b) If the Participant experiences a Termination of Service resulting from the Company's discharge of the Participant without Cause, such Participant shall immediately vest in that number of PSUs, equal to the number of PSUs in which such Participant would have vested on [ $\bullet$ ], but for such Termination of Service, multiplied by a fraction, the numerator of which is the number of days from the date hereof to the date of Participant's Termination of Service and the denominator of which is the number of days from the date hereof to [ $\bullet$ ].
+- (a) Except as otherwise provided in 3.2 below, the PSUs shall vest in their entirety on [□]; provided, however, that notwithstanding the foregoing, the PSUs shall vest in full on the earliest to occur of (i) the date the Participant dies, provided, that the Participant has not experienced a Termination of Service prior to such date, (ii) if the Participant is an Employee, the date of such Participant's Termination of Service due to Retirement, provided that the Participant has held the PSUs for at least one (1) year from the Grant Date as of the date of Retirement, or (iii) the date of the Participant's Termination of Service due to Disability. - (b) If the Participant experiences a Termination of Service resulting from the Company's discharge of the Participant without Cause, the Participant shall immediately vest in that number of PSUs, equal to the number of PSUs in which the Participant would have vested on $[\ \Box\]$, but for such Termination of Service, multiplied by a fraction, the numerator of which is the number of days from the Grant Date to the date of the Participant's Termination of Service and the denominator of which is the number of days from the Grant Date to $[\ \Box\]$.